 Adding Clauses for Your Unique Needs

-Usually there is also a clause about vacations.
+Usually, there is also a clause about vacations.
 If a long vacation would interfere with the other parent’s custody time, a clause could be added about providing advanced notice to the other parent for planning.
-A clause can also be integrated restricting out of state or out of country travel (providing a written itinerary, sometimes even posting a bond for international travel).
+A clause can also be integrated restricting out-of-state or out-of-country travel (such as providing a written itinerary, or even posting a bond for international travel).

-A parenting agreement is directly enforceable in court by contempt if it has been submitted for judicial review and has been approved as an order of the court.
-If the terms of your child parenting plan requires modification because of extenuating circumstances, contact our attorneys.
-In addition, if the other parent is not honoring provisions of the agreement, is difficult to reach, or is not attending to your child’s needs, contact our attorneys as soon as possible for assistance.
+A parenting agreement is directly enforceable in court by contempt, if it has been submitted for judicial review and has been approved as an order of the court.
+In addition, if the other parent is not honoring provisions of the agreement, is difficult to reach, or is not attending to your child’s needs, you have legal options.